Roll-formed Racks

 A potential drawback of roll-formed racks is their construction.

-While these racking systems do use heavy-duty sheet metal for construction, it’s no match for pallet trucks or forklifts.
-Roll-formed racks can sustain more damage than other types of racks—particularly structural steel racks.
+While these racking systems do use heavy-duty sheet metal for construction, it’s no match for pallet trucks or forklifts over the long run.
+Roll-formed racks can sustain more damage than other types of racks — particularly structural steel racks.

 On the other hand, roll-formed racking is perfect for light to middle-weight products.

 It works best in warehouse environments with many product SKUs, particularly if there are multiple sizes.
-If you carry many seasonal products and require multiple uses for that space, roll-formed racking may be the right option if you’re interested in improving warehouse efficiency.
+If you carry many seasonal products and require multiple uses for that space, roll-formed racking may be the right option if you’re interested in improving warehouse efficiency and operations.

 Structural Steel Pallet Racking